Once you’ve set up your class, you’re ready to introduce the game to your students. Just follow these simple steps!

 - Give students time to decide on a team name and character.
 Each team needs at least one Warrior, one Mage, and one Healer so that they can use the full array of powers.
 (A team without any Healers, for instance, would be in huge trouble!)

-Use the "Introduce" tutorial to enter the team name your students pick, along with the team crest and background they prefer.
+Use the "Introducer" tutorial to enter the team name your students pick, along with the team crest and background they prefer.

 - Help your students log in.
 Give students the handouts with their codes.
 You can help them log in for the first time and set up their characters by using 1:1 class devices or taking turns at your computer.
 Otherwise, have your students do this step at home.

-The "Introduce" feature will also walk you through this process.
+The "Introducer" feature will also walk you through this process.